microbecode/evm-connector/README.md

 ### Share contract definition

-Once you have defined a contract with functions, you can share the interaction page with others via a URL.
-You can generate a URL for any contract you have defined in this tool and other will be able to access the same contract functionality via the URL.
+Once you have defined a contract with functions, you can share the page with others via a URL.
+You can generate a URL for any contract you have defined in this tool and others will be able to load the same contract functionality via the URL.
 Click the "Generate shareable URL" button to generate a contract URL.

 Sharing a contract through URL includes the following information: